I need guidelines for feeding and worming and vaccinations in a 9 month old jersey heifer that has had nothing done and is new to me

 CO dairy cattle Posted 10 months ago

 How can I start a dairy farming

 I need assistance to establish a dairy farm.Please let me know how much money i should invest?.
 Please give some case studies of dairy farm who were successful .I am planning to install farm in Kothagudam(village in Kammam in India).

-IN dairy cattle Posted 10 months ago
+IN dairy cattle Posted over 1 year ago

 I am a Dairy Consultant in Zimbabwe and recently my one client has, I believe SARA, in his young dairy calves.

 1) Colostrum is fed immediately after birth, plus dipping the navel with tincture of iodine.
 Colostrum tests indicate colostrum is of high quality,

 2) A balance calf starter is fed from day 1 along with fresh milk,

 3) After day 5 approximately the calves are moved to a rearing area where they are fed milk and ad lib calf starter plus water,